Martinson1252/MultiTranslator/README.md

 # MultiTranslator

-It's a simple program to translate multiple languages.
+It's a simple program to translate multiple languages created in Python.
 It uses PyQt5 and googletrans library.
 Program is compiled to exe (located in dist\Multitranslator\Multitranslator.exe)